List of Twin Peaks characters: Harold Smith

 Harold Smith, portrayed by Lenny Von Dohlen, has agoraphobia and thus does not leave his home.
-Laura Palmer met him when she delivered him his meals.
-Laura gave Harold her secret diary for safe-keeping, because BOB didn't know about him.
+Laura Palmer met him when she delivered his meals.
+Laura gave Harold her secret diary for safe-keeping, because BOB did not know about him.
 Harold grows and develops new orchid hybrids in his home.
 He also makes a habit of recording things people tell him, such as their memories and their deepest thoughts.

-Donna Hayward, Laura's best friend, befriended him during her investigation into her death.
-Their relationship ended badly when Donna and Maddy Ferguson attempted to steal Laura's secret diary, believing it held the key to finding her murderer.
+Donna Hayward, Laura's best friend, befriends him during her investigation into her death.
+Their relationship ends badly when Donna and Maddy Ferguson attempt to steal Laura's secret diary, believing it holds the key to finding her murderer.
 His faith in human decency shattered, Harold is later discovered to have hanged himself, with scraps of the diary around him.
 His suicide note reads "J'ai une âme solitaire" (French for "I have a lonely soul").

 Dick Tremayne

-Dick Tremayne (Ian Buchanan) is a selfish, pretentious man, whom Lucy Moran dated for a while on the side after becoming annoyed with Deputy Andy Brennan.
-He works at Horne's Department store, in men's fashion.
-When he finds out Lucy is pregnant (and isn't sure who the father of the baby is), he first attempts to have her get an abortion, but then tries (albeit halfheartedly) to prove his capability as a parent by "helping" an orphan boy who needs a father figure.
+Dick Tremayne (Ian Buchanan) is a selfish and pretentious man, whom Lucy Moran dated for a while on the side after becoming annoyed with Deputy Andy Brennan.
+Known for his effete mannerisms, he works in men's fashion at Horne's Department store.
+When he finds out Lucy is pregnant (and is not sure who the father of the baby is), he first attempts to have her get an abortion, but then tries (albeit halfheartedly) to prove his capability as a parent by "helping" an orphan boy who needs a father figure.
 Because of this, he has an ongoing rivalry with Andy, though they bond at a few points.
-Dick's condescending behavior becomes such that Lucy ultimately decides she doesn't care who the real father is and chooses Andy to help her raise her child.
+Dick's condescending behavior becomes such that Lucy ultimately decides she does not care who the real father is and chooses Andy to help her raise her child.

 Dick first appears in the third episode of season two.

 Heidi

 Heidi (Andrea Hays) is a waitress at the Double R Diner in the original series, the movie, and the revival.
-Known for her distinctive giggle.
-Has appeared in every filmed incarnation of Twin Peaks - the 1990 original series, the 2017 revival, and the 1992 prequel movie Twin Peaks: Fire Walk with Me (and Twin Peaks: The Missing Pieces).
-All of her scenes are set in the diner.
+Known for her distinctive giggle, she has appeared in every filmed incarnation of Twin Peaks—the 1990 original series, the 2017 revival, and the 1992 prequel movie Twin Peaks: Fire Walk with Me (and Twin Peaks: The Missing Pieces).
+All her scenes are set in the diner.